 Later, Fromme shows off a vest made of locks of members' hair, which they cut off to prove their loyalty to Manson after his head was shaved in prison.
 These chilling moments are made even more effective by the mundane way Fromme discusses killing and her faith in Manson.
 The rest of the doc gives plenty of screen time to members—many of them young women—letting them show off their rifles and talk at length about the garbled hippie beliefs instilled by Manson and their moral relativism about murder.

 “We are what you have made us," a Family member named Brenda says at one point.
 "We were brought up on your TV.
 We were brought up watching Gunsmoke, Have Gun Will Travel, F.B.I., Combat.
-Combat was my favourite show."
+Combat was my favorite show."

 The film was shot by Hendrickson and Merrick between 1969 and 1972—after Manson and a handful of Family members had been arrested for the murders but before the story had been cemented as a cultural touchstone in the 1974 book Helter Skelter—with the Family footage filmed primarily at the Western film-set-turned-Manson compound Spahn Ranch and in Death Valley.
 The whole thing was scored by Brooks Poston and Paul Watkins, two former Manson Family members.

-According to AFI, Manson debuted in 1972 at the Venice Film Festival and went on to be nominated for an Academy Award that year, but didn't get anything close to a wide release until the mid-1970s.
+According to AFI, Manson debuted in 1972 at the Venice Film Festival and went on to be nominated for an Academy Award that year, but didn't get anything close to a wide release until the mid 1970s.
 These days, Manson is difficult to track down unless you buy an autographed DV-R copy from the director himself.
 Or you could just watch it on YouTube.